y-mpofu/rydar/README.md

 ./gradlew clean build --refresh-dependencies
 ```

-If the build fails, note the error and reach out to the team/ or ask AI
+If the build fails, note the error and reach out to the team/ or ask AI.

 if the build is successful, run:

 ```bash